 LinkedIn is set up to connect professionals with aligning goals:

-• If you’re joining to make sales, you would be able to build your profile to show that you’re a thought leader in your industry, and using your service is the most reasonable decision for your prospects.
+- If you’re joining to make sales, you would be able to build your profile to show that you’re a thought leader in your industry and that using your service is the most reasonable decision for your prospects.

 Jobseeker, brand promoter, sales rep, business owner etc. Whatever category you fall into, there’s someone on LinkedIn seeking out your service.

-People are accustomed to researching professionals online (LinkedIn when it comes to career-related researches).
+People are accustomed to researching professionals online (LinkedIn when it comes to career-related research).
 So, it’ll tell very little of how updated you are with 21st-century tools if they go on LinkedIn and don’t find you; worse, if the information they find about you is nothing to write home about.
-Which is why you’ll need to optimize your LinkedIn profile to connect with your target audience.
+This is why you’ll need to optimize your LinkedIn profile to connect with your target audience.

 How Most People Start Their LinkedIn Journey